eclipse/epsilon-website/mkdocs/docs/doc/articles/manage-the-epsilon-website-locally/index.md

 If you are not a commiter, but you find any typos or parts of the website that do not work as they should, thanks for [letting us know](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=epsilon)!

+## Pushing your changes

+When pushing your changes, please make sure to add the `-s` flag to your commit command (e.g. `git commit -m "Added new article" -s`), to add a sign-off footer, which is required by Gerrit [since mid-December 2020](https://bugs.eclipse.org/bugs/show_bug.cgi?id=569607#c16).
+There is also a `publish.sh` script in the repo, which creates separate commits for the changes to `mkdocs` and the changes to the generated static files, and then pushes both commits to the remote repo.
+You can use it as follows: `./publish.sh "Added new article"`.

 ## Finding broken links

 `wget` and `grep` can be used to find broken links in the Epsilon website.
 First, run the website locally by executing the `./serve.sh` command as described above.
 Then, we will traverse the website using `wget` with this command: